AR-k12code/CarlSagan/README.md

 ## Using the API

 ### Authorization
 Authorization can be done via HTTP Basic Auth or using the custom header `X-API-Key`.
 In either case you will need the master password or a report password (see config.json).
 To create a report password, first access the report using the master password.
-You can do this with a normal web browser (see the note about HTTP Basic Auth if running under IIS).
+You can do this with a normal web browser.
 To see what the report password is you will have to look at the config.json file on the server.
 It is not available via the API at the moment.
 #### HTTP Basic Auth
 If authenticating with HTTP Basic Auth, you should put the master password or report password in the password field.
 The username does not matter.
 It is reported in the logs when run in standalone mode and is likely reported somewhere if you have logging set up in IIS.
 I recommend putting the script name in the username field for debugging.

-**NOTE**: IIS will block the `WWW-Authenticate` header we send to prompt the client to authenticate.
-Most HTTP client libraries don't need this, but the internet tells me some do.
-If this causes you problems, try useing the `X-API-Key` header to authenticate.

 #### X-API-Key Header
 If you send a `X-API-Key` header, it will take precedence over the password sent via HTTP Basic Auth.
 If HTTP Basic Auth was also provided the username will be used for logging as normal, but the password will be ignored.
 The `X-API-Key` header should be set to the master password or a report password.